History of the Jews in Norway: Holocaust

 Niels Christian Ditleff was a Norwegian diplomat who in the late 1930s was posted to Warsaw, Poland.
 In the spring of 1939, Ditleff set up a transit station in Warsaw for Jewish refugees from Czechoslovakia that had been sent there through the sponsorship of Nansenhjelpen.
 Ditleff arranged for the refugees to receive food, clothing, and transportation to Gdynia, Poland, where they boarded ships bound for Norway.
 Nansenhjelpen was a Norwegian humanitarian organization founded by Odd Nansen in 1936 to provide safe haven and assistance in Norway for Jewish refugees from areas in Europe under Nazi control.
-The sanctuary in Norway was only shortlived.
+The sanctuary in Norway was only short lived.

-Germany occupied Norway on 9 April 1940, and a number of Norwegians were immediately arrested, and two months later the occupying force established the first prisoners' camp at Ulven, outside Bergen.
+Nazi Germany invaded Norway on 9 April 1940, and a number of Norwegians were immediately arrested, and two months later the occupying force established the first prisoners' camp at Ulven, outside Bergen.
 Many Jews who could, fled the country.
 "Nearly two-thirds of the Jews in Norway fled from Norway".
 Of these, around 900 Jews were smuggled out of the country by the Norwegian resistance movement, mostly to Sweden but some also to the United Kingdom.
 In 1942, before deportations started, there were at least 2,173 Jews in Norway.
 Of these, 1,643 were Norwegian citizens, 240 were foreign citizens, and 290 were stateless.
 At least 765 Jews died in German hands; more than half of the Norwegians who died.
 Only between 28 and 34 of those deported survived their continued imprisonment in camps (following their deportation) – and around 25 (of these) returned to Norway after the war.